Nolo's Guide to Social Security Disability

 2. Supplemental Security Income (SSI)

-The SSI program provides payments to an adult or child who is disabled and has limited income and resources.
-If your income and resources are too high, you will be turned down for benefits no matter how severe your medical disorders.
+The SSI program provides payments to adults or children who are disabled and have limited income and resources.
+If your income and resources are too high, you will be turned down for SSI benefits no matter how severe your medical disorders.
 You will be turned down even if you have not paid enough in Social Security taxes to qualify for SSDI.

 a.
 Income Limits

 To qualify for SSI, your monthly income (as counted by the SSA) cannot exceed something called the federal benefit rate (FBR).
 The FBR is set by law.
 It increases annually as dictated by cost-of-living adjustments.
-For 2012, a cost of living adjustment (COLA) of 3.6% raised the FBR to $698 per month for individuals and $1,048 for couples.
+For 2014, a cost-of-living adjustment (COLA) of 1.5% raised the FBR to $721 per month for individuals and $1,082 for couples.

 The SSA does not count the following income and benefits when calculating your income level: